Prithivi84/Paying_guest_app/README.md

-# Shop Cart
+# Guest_App

-A React Native application that fetches product data from the API, displays it using FlatList, and allows users to view detailed information in a modal.
-Implement Redux to manage the state for incrementing and decrementing the quantity of each product.
+A React Native application that control the guest details and their payment details.

 ## Getting Started